The SDG5 (Gender Equality) Dream Team

 We set out to change that...The SDG 5 Dreamteam is an initiative by Global Goals World Cup, the Danish Permanent Mission to the UN, UNDP, Save the Children, UN Women, Women Deliver and the City of New York.

-We are asking strong established advocates and role models for gender equality (male or female) to each nominate a young woman who may not be famous, but has inspired them through her commitment to gender equality.
+We are asking strong established advocates and role models for gender equality to each nominate a woman who may not be famous, but has inspired them through her commitment to gender equality.

-The first two players where nominated at an event at the ECOSOC chamber in partnership with the Danish and Kenyan Missions and other partners click on their "soccer cards" to see why they where nominated. (click here for photos from the event)
+The first two players Fatuma Adan of Kenya and Emma Holten from Denmark where nominated at an event at the ECOSOC chamber in partnership with the Danish and Kenyan Missions and other partners click on their "soccer cards" to see why they where nominated.
+Read about the event and players here (click here for photos from the event)

-The next player is a true example of the global and universal nature of sport.
+The next player was Khalida Popal.
+A true example of the global and universal nature of sport.
 She is an Afghan women, living in asylum in Denmark, nominated by an Australian football legend.
 Read the full story here

 THE DREAM TEAM